QuarkChain/L2Bridge/lpscript/README.md

     ```sh
     yarn start
     ```
-6. Now you can deposit from [the frontend](https://layer2bridge.vercel.app) with user's account.
+6. Now you can deposit from [the [frontend](https://layer2bridge.vercel.app) with the user's account.
+Note that if the `DIRECTION` of the script is set to `A2O`, you should send your asset from Arbitrum to Optimism for the script to take the order.